dart-archive/dart2_fix/README.md

 A tool to migrate API usage to Dart 2.

+**Note: This tool needs to be run on a version of the Dart SDK that contains the deprecated annotations (a pre- `2.0.0-dev.68.0` SDK).**

 ### What does it do?

 `dart2_fix` is a command line utility that can automatically migrate some Dart 1 API usages in your